Thanos1716/visuals/packs/visuals/readme.md

 This resource pack requires Minecraft 1.21.5+ for the item edits, as it uses the new item model definitions.

-[Visual Armor Trims](https://modrinth.com/resourcepack/visual-armor-trims) and [Visual Paintings](https://modrinth.com/resourcepack/visual-paintings) do have support for older versions, but require mods.
+[Visual: Armor Trims](https://modrinth.com/resourcepack/visual-armor-trims) and [Visual: Paintings](https://modrinth.com/resourcepack/visual-paintings) do have support for older versions, but require mods.
 See their respective pages for compatibility.

 </details>